 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Rh-hemolytic disease of the newborn (HDN) is more commonly seen after the change of national population policy in China.
-Different from Caucasian, the most common antibody that causes Rh-HDN in Chinese neonates is the anti-E antibody.
-The severity of anti-E Rh-HDN seems no less than anti-D Rh-HDN since most of our indexed cases were qualified for blood exchange transfusion.
-This emerging medical problem requires a nationwide collaboration of research in order to establish evidence-based guidelines for Chinese population.
+Core tip: Rh-hemolytic disease of the newborn (HDN) is more common in China after the change in the national population policy.
+In contrast to Caucasians, the most common antibody that causes Rh-HDN in Chinese neonates is the anti-E antibody.
+The severity of anti-E Rh-HDN seems no less than that of anti-D Rh-HDN since most of our indexed cases qualified for blood exchange transfusion.
+This emerging medical problem requires a nationwide collaboration of research in order to establish evidence-based guidelines for the Chinese population.

 Bi SH, Jiang LL, Dai LY, Zheng H, Zhang J, Wang LL, Wang C, Jiang Q, Liu Y, Zhang YL, Wang J, Zhu C, Liu GH, Teng RJ.
 Rh-incompatible hemolytic disease of the newborn in Hefei.
 World J Clin Cases 2019; In press